 An alternative is to host your site on WordPress.com.
 This is completely free, but you get limited storage space and no ad revenue.
 If you choose this option, WordPress gives you hosting for free and hopes your site grows enough for you to buy extra storage space and unrestricted ad usage.

-Both options are good, but self-hosting is better if you plan to monetize your site down the road.
+Both options are good, but self-hosting is better if you plan to monetise your site down the road.
 If your site is just a hobby, you can go with the hosted option.

 All in all, WordPress is a great solution for any aspiring website owner.
 If you’re looking to start a website, check out the infographic below.
 It has info on WordPress that might interest you.